 Alison Reeve

-Alison Reeve is deputy director of the Energy and Climate Change Program at Grattan Institute.
+Alison Reeve is Deputy Director of the Energy and Climate Change Program at Grattan Institute.
 She has two decades of experience in climate change, clean energy policy, and technology, in the private, public, academic, and not-for-profit sectors.
 Alison was previously the General Manager of Project Delivery at the Australian Renewable Energy Agency and a Visiting Fellow at the Australian National University.
 She led development of Australia’s National Hydrogen Strategy in 2019, as well as Commonwealth policy for offshore wind, energy innovation, energy efficiency, and structural adjustment.

 Chris McGrath